 - Choosing the route of delivery after cesarean birth – UpToDate – If you’re willing to wade through difficult medical language, this excellent overview of the research evidence (written for medical providers) is a great resource.

 Choosing a provider for trial of labor after cesarean (“TOLAC”)

 If you decide to try for a vaginal birth this time around, your first priority should be to find a supportive provider.
 You’re not just looking for someone who says “yes”, you’re looking for someone who enthusiastically supports a trial of labor after c-section.

-This is the key piece of advice offered by Erica Fleischer, who is a Co-Leader of the Chicago Chapter of the International Cesarean Awareness Network, Inc. (ICAN) — a nonprofit organization whose mission is “to improve maternal-child health by reducing preventable cesareans through education, supporting cesarean recovery, and advocating for vaginal birth after cesarean (VBAC).”
+This is the key piece of advice offered by Erica Fleischer, who at the time of this interview was leader of the Chicago Chapter of the International Cesarean Awareness Network, Inc. (ICAN) — a nonprofit organization whose mission is “to improve maternal-child health by reducing preventable cesareans through education, supporting cesarean recovery, and advocating for vaginal birth after cesarean (VBAC).”

 As Fleischer explains, “You’ll hear from a lot of providers that, ‘Sure, you can have a VBAC.’
 But then if you don’t go into labor spontaneously before 39 or 40 weeks, they want to do a repeat c-section.
 Or if you develop a medical condition that means you need to deliver right away, they refuse to induce you, so they’re basically requiring you to have a c-section.
 We always tell people that the most important thing is to have a provider is truly supportive.”
 That means providers who actively promote VBAC.